 No. 1 PET plastic is the most common for single-use bottled beverages because it is inexpensive, lightweight and easy to recycle.
 It poses low risk of leaching breakdown products.
 Material is in high demand by remanufacturers.
 No. 1 PET plastic is recycled into carpeting.

 No. 2 plastics are HDPE (high density polyethylene).
 These are mainly found in milk jugs and juice bottles.
 No. 2 plastics can be recycled into laundry detergent bottles, oil bottles, pens, recycling containers, carpet, floor tile, drainage pipe, lumber, benches, doghouses, picnic tables or fencing.

 HDPE is a versatile plastic with many uses, especially for packaging.
 It carries low risk of leaching (letting liquids escape) and is readily recyclable into many goods.

 Many times the choice of whether or not a recycling center will take certain number is the issue of storage.
-When numbers one and two are more prevalent and marketable, that is what you make room for.
+When numbers 1 and 2 are more prevalent and marketable, that is what you make room for.
 Your ability to ship them out more often is what you desire.

 Recyclables and redeemable cans and bottles are different items.
-Redeemables are the items where you get your nickel back.
-The Boone County Recycling Center does not take redeemables.
-Private redemption centers are available for redeemables.
+Redeemable items are where you get your nickel back on your returns.

 Recycling centers are all different on what they accept and don’t accept.
 It is always a good idea to check out the rules for your local center.

-Information provided by Lois A. Powers, administrative services coordinator, Boone County Landfill.
+Information provided by Lois Powers, Boone County Landfill Administrative Services Coordinator.